JPTorrents/JPTorrents/README.md

 🎓 PhD in AI x Experts Collaboration

-🛠 With an engineering background and extensive ethnographic research in healthcare, I bring a unique blend of technical prowess and deep human-centered understanding.
+🛠 Engineering background and extensive ethnographic research in healthcare

-🚀 My philosophy is simple – "Experience it and learn."
-I believe in immersing myself in diverse environments and challenges to continuously grow and innovate.
+🚀 My philosophy: "Experience it and learn."
+I believe in immersing myself in diverse environments and challenges to grow and innovate

-🌍 I am passionate about understanding the world around us.
-This curiosity drives my research and exploration in both professional and personal realms.
+🌍 Passionate about understanding the world around us, I'm driven to explore in both professional and personal realms

-🤝 Always open to collaborating on fun and meaningful projects.
-Whether it's pushing the boundaries of AI or exploring new ways to integrate technology and human expertise, I'm excited about the potential of what we can achieve together!
+🤝 Always open to collaborate on fun and meaningful projects!